Community unites after fire destroys Marine’s home

 |0

-This work, Community unites after fire destroys Marine’s home [Image 1 of 2], by A1C Kevin West, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Community unites after fire destroys Marine’s home, by A1C Kevin West, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT

-Note: (Editor’s note:Reference herein to any specific commercial products, process, or service by trade name, trademark, manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government.
-The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government, and shall not be used for advertising or product endorsement purposes.)